newrelic/helm-charts/library/common-library/DEVELOPERS.md

 ```

 ### `newrelic.common.verboseLog.valueAsBoolean`
-Returns true if staging is enabled or false if not.
-This is to have the staging value ready to be templated as a boolean
+Returns true if verbose is enabled or false if not.
+This is to have the verbose value ready to be templated as a boolean

 Usage:
 ```mustache